Rural Health Research Centers

 Length and Time Phasing of Assistance

-Awards are made annually.
-Awards are normally made in a lump sum for the entire budget period.
+Awards are normally made annually and in a lump sum for the entire budget period; however, some programs receive provide awards for the entire project period at the start of the program.
 Payments are made through an Electronic Transfer System or Cash Demand System.
-See the following for information on how assistance is awarded/released: Awardee drawdown funds, as necessary, from the Payment Management System (PMS).
-PMS is the centralized web based payment system for HHS awards.
+Recipients drawdown funds, as necessary, from the Payment Management System (PMS).
+PMS is the centralized web based payment system for HHS awards

 Who do I contact about this opportunity?